Inside former Home and Away star's fall from grace

 Dean was handed an aggregate sentence of 19 months imprisonment and a A$1000 fine for the breach of a Conditional Release Order, with a non parole period of 11 months.

-Magistrate Viney backdated the sentence to begin on July 11, 2021, due to time already served, meaning he will be released on parole on June 10, 2022.
+Viney backdated the sentence to begin on July 11, 2021, due to time already served, meaning he will be released on parole on June 10..

 "I sincerely hope once you are released you will maintain your desire to address your long-term drug issues," she said.